microsoft/bond/CONTRIBUTING.md

       or from within Visual Studio.
 * Update the [changelog](https://github.com/Microsoft/bond/blob/master/CHANGELOG.md).

-### Rebase commits
+### Squash commits

-The commits in your pull request should tell a story about how the code got from point A to point B. Good stories are edited, so you'll want to rebase your commits so that they tell a good story.
-No "add missing semi-colon" commits, please. :-)
+Before submitting your pull request, you'll probably want to squash any intermediate commits you have into one commit.
+No "fix syntax error" commits, please. :-)

 Each commit should build and pass all of the tests.
 If you want to add new